rwberendsen/grupr/internal/snowflake/README.md

 _X_MY_PRODUCT_X_MY_DTAP_X_R
 ```

-Note that `_X_` acts like an infix.
-We have here a role name that has three
+Note that `_X_` acts like a (configurable) infix.
+We have here a role name that
-parts: a product name, a dtap, an interface name, and a mode (`R`, for
+has three parts: a product name, a dtap, an interface name, and a mode (`R`,
-read-only, in this case).
-Also note that here we use `_X_` also as a prefix.
+for read-only, in this case).
+Also note that here we use `_X_` also as a
+prefix.
 This way we can mark all roles that grupr is managing.

 Privileges granted to the database roles: USAGE on DATABASE and SCHEMA; SELECT
 and REFERENCES on objects.
 If all objects in a schema or database are matched